noir-lang/docs/docs/getting_started/typescript.md

 ---
-title: TypeScript Interactions with Noir Programs
+title: TypeScript and Noir Programs
 description:
   Learn how to interact with Noir programs using TypeScript.
 Follow this tutorial to compile your program, specify inputs, initialize a prover & verifier, and prove and verify your program.